I have worked hard to stay fit and understand the complex relationship between aging, nutrition, and exercise.

 What's Wrong With Protein Bars?

 1. They are highly processed.
-I'm trying to eat whole, unprocessed foods, and these are the opposite.
+I'm trying to eat whole, unprocessed foods, and highly processed protein bars are the opposite.

 2. They often have a lot of sweeteners.
 This includes sugar and artificial sweeteners, neither of which are part of a good diet.

 4. They are strangely not filling or satisfying.
 It took me a long time to realize this, but it's true.
 I suspect it's due to all of the fake ingredients and processed materials.

-5. They seem to come in only three flavors: chocolate, peanut butter, and chocolate-peanut butter.
+5. Protein bars seem to come in only three flavors: chocolate, peanut butter, and chocolate-peanut butter.

 Eating Right Makes You Healthy and Lean

 I'm a 56-year-old man with a lot of wear and tear on my body, including years of hard living as a traveling musician, an improperly-healed torn ACL, an improperly-healed broken arm, and chronic immune system issues that resulted in major surgery.
 I've never been much of an athlete (last chosen for teams in high school, that kind of thing).
 There's obesity in my family and I enjoy my evening scotch.
 Technically I should be a chubby mess.

 But I'm not, as my photo here demonstrates.
 I don't usually put myself on display, but it might help support the argument I'm making in this article.
 For the past 5 years, I have been consistently eating right and working out.
 After years of trying hard and working hard, I'm now in the best shape of my life.
 I run/walk an average of 30 miles a week and my typical afternoon workout includes a total of 75 pull-ups, 75 squats, and 150 push-ups (though not in a row -- I'm not superman!).
 I'm currently learning to kite-board and training for my first full triathlon.